 "He's not upset about that?" asked Hermione.

 "Upset?" said Harry incredulously, "There's a mysterious evil dark lord who's not really alive and can't be killed out there!
 He probably thinks it's Christmas…"

 Final Notes: Thus ends year one.
 Sherlock knows.
 Voldemort doesn't know what is going to hit him.
 Thank you for being so patient with the rehashing of PS (minus the incident at the Forbidden Forest).
 Now that Sherlock has an idea what Harry is up against, more deviations will follow…

 …Which you will know by July.
-I'm afraid the next update won't happen for the next two months (probably).
-The Master's thesis I mentioned in chapter twelve is getting more urgent, and I need to focus.
+I'm afraid the Master's thesis I mentioned in chapter twelve is getting more urgent, and I need to focus.
 I've been writing fanfic between bouts of petulance and procrastination, which has to stop.
 Sorry, dear readers.
-I don't know if this assures you at all, but I'm not done with ASIM: I have plans for all seven years (it won't follow JRK's, obviously, that would be boring)—and I want to explain, more extensively in its own story, how John and Sherlock ended up married.
+Rest assured, I'm not done with ASIM.
+I have plans for all seven years (it won't follow JRK's, obviously, that would be boring).
+I also want to show, in a separate story, how John and Sherlock ended up married.

 Now my obligatory self-plug for my other story: The Sword of Solomon.
-Unrelated to ASIM, I've started writing it before TRF (though finished loooong after watching it).
+Unrelated to ASIM, I wrote it before TRF (though finished loooong after watching it).